 “Before, patients went to the doctor and said ‘fix me.’
 Now patients want to know, want to be informed.
 They’re asking: What are the side effects?
 What’s going to happen?
 How is this going to work?
 Before, it was blind trust.”

-Multiple studies show that improving doctor-patient communication is the key to patient satisfaction, which can impact cancer patients’ physical and mental quality of life.
+Multiple show that improving doctor-patient communication is the key to patient satisfaction, which can impact cancer patients’ physical and mental quality of life.
 Patients may also feel more satisfaction when they have social support.

-A University of Michigan study in JAMA Oncology revealed that women who frequently use online communication have more positive feelings about their treatment decisions.
+A University of Michigan in JAMA Oncology revealed that women who frequently use online communication have more positive feelings about their treatment decisions.
 They were more likely to report a deliberate decision, as well as more likely to be highly satisfied with it.

-Although the focus wasn’t specific to online activities, another study found that women with breast cancer who were characterized as socially isolated had significantly lower physical, social, and emotional well-being.
+Although the focus wasn’t specific to online activities, another found that women with breast cancer who were characterized as socially isolated had significantly lower physical, social, and emotional well-being.

 First Descents (FD) is an outdoor adventure program for cancer survivors 18–39 years old.
 The goal of the group is to help young adults build confidence and connect with other survivors.